Mobile Session Management

 How Token Storage Works with Mobile SDKs

-With Descope's Mobile SDKs at your disposal, you can bypass the necessity of manually saving tokens on the device.
+With Descope's Mobile SDKs at your disposal, you can bypass the need to manually save tokens on the device.
 The SDKs, designed to cater to the unique needs of each platform, handle token storage and retrieval in an unobtrusive and secure manner in the background.

 Swift